PCCS-LLC/labview-system-logging/README.md

 3. **Enjoy**

 ## Logger Configuration
-The System.Logger is configured via json file, by way of example this repository containts `logger.config` - an example configuration of both standard providers is shown below:
+The System.Logger is configured via json file.
+By way of example this repository contains `logger.config` - an example configuration of both standard providers is shown below:

 ![image](https://github.com/user-attachments/assets/2dce51a4-b808-43f3-b306-f2d6b3fb9a24)